samboy/Sudoku7/README.md

 # To generate PDF files

-Have Python installed.
+Have Python (either Python2 or Python3; the script is a polyglot) installed.
 Ideally, use a virtual environment.
 Then:

 ```
 pip install -r requirements.txt